alfredodiaz53/big-bang/blog/2-0-new-features.md

 ## Package Extensibility

 As mentioned in the first post in this series, 2.0 will provide new extensibility for deploying additional packages (beyond what is providing in Big Bang core/addons).
 The ["extra package deployment guide"](../docs/guides/deployment-scenarios/extra-package-deployment.md) provides a lot of details on what is included and how to use it, so we won't reproduce all of that here.
-As a teaser for that doc, 2.0 provides a new way to deploy extra packages, as seen in the example below which deploys podinfo directly from the GitHub source:
+As a teaser for that more extensive document, 2.0 provides a new way to deploy extra packages, as seen in the example below which deploys podinfo directly from the GitHub source:

 ```yaml
 packages: